slaclab/epics-core-java-backport-1.5/backport-java-1.5/README.md

     + `Random`
   + `net` - various classes used by the networking services that are missing some methods in `1.5`
     + `InterfaceAddress`
-    + `MulticastSocket` - exists in 1.5 but does not track groups or close when socket closes
+    + `MulticastSocket` - exists in 1.5 but does not track groups or close when socket closes.
+This is a subclass of `DatagramChannel` but the `DatagramChannel.open()` method cannot be called so getDatagramChannel() will always return null.
+The assumption here is that a unicast socket can be achieved using `MulticastSocket` by specifying only one destination address/port and binding to only one local address/port.
+So this can be truly polyvalent allowing broadcast for IPV4 (no destination addresses), multicast (joining a group), or unicast (one destination, no group) - in theory ;).
+Note that all IPV6 multicast addresses must begin with `0xFF00::/8` and IPV4 with `224.0.0.0/4`
     + `NetworkInterface` _delegate_
   + `service`
     + `ServiceLoader`